apolanco115/reddit-clone/README.md

 Some hurdles we approached was including the comment section on our blog posts then also getting the delete comment section on our main content page.
 We also have a search functionality above our blog posts.
 Through various attempts we could not get this to work so we decided to just focus on the main content instead.

+Technologies used:
+1. HTML
+2. CSS
+3. Javascript

 Our day to day: